The complete guide of 2024

-Overcome Excel challenges: Import Data to SQL Server
+Overcome Excel challenges: Centralize data in SQL Server

 To demonstrate the benefits of connecting Excel to SQL Server using SQL Spreads, let’s look at an example.

-It is a common requirement for a BI department to update certain dimension tables for a business periodically.
-This could be a DimProductCategory, DimCustomer or DimEmployee table.
-It would be much easier to get the business data owner to update it directly into SQL Server from Excel.
+A common requirement for a BI department is to update certain dimension tables for a business periodically.
+For instance, updating tables like DimProductCategory, DimCustomer, or DimEmployee.
+Rather than relying on IT or complex processes, it’s much easier to have the business data owner update these tables directly in SQL Server from Excel, as seen below:

-Which capabilities are required to import data from Excel to SQL?
+Which capabilities are required to centralize data in SQL from Excel?

 In this section, we’ll explore the toolbox of SQL Spreads, a neat solution for executing data operations with finesse by any end user.
 Whether you’re inserting new data, updating existing records, or navigating through large datasets, SQL Spreads has got the tools you need.
 We will take you through the steps of how to get up and running on SQL Spreads to better show you the inner workings of each capability.